fullcalendar/fullcalendar-docs/_docs-v4/date-clicking-selecting/selectMinDistance.md

 The default value of `0` puts no restriction on the distance the mouse must travel.

-A non-zero value is useful for differentiating a selection from a [dayClick](dayClick).
+A non-zero value is useful for differentiating a selection from a [dateClick](dateClick).

 This setting is only applicable to mouse-related interaction.
 For touch interation, see [selectLongPressDelay](selectLongPressDelay).